Civ13/civ13-wiki/wiki/Guide_to_Tanks.md

   - **The Driver**: You are expected to drive/rotate the tank.
 Your job is more complex compared to the other roles, but do not let that scare you off.
 In order to start the tank, you must first sit on the driver's seat.
-After sitting and having the wheels selected in your hand, you can start the engine by pressing Z, and you can accelerate it by pressing Z again.
-To decelerate or to shut the engine, you must press the "C" key.
+After sitting (Buckle yourself by dragging your sprite into the Driver's seat or use the hotkey B) and having the Driver Wheel in your hand, you can start the engine by pressing Z, you must wait for the engine to fully start (Once the engine visibly starts to vibrate) and you can accelerate it by pressing Z again.
+To decelerate or to kill the engine, you must press the "C" key.
 To turn the tank left, you must press "A".
     To turn the tank to right, you must press "D".
-In order to shift to reverse you must press the button "S", but to do so, you must go at 1st gear, or while the engine is shut off.
-To be able to move forward again, you must press the key "W" at 1st gear or while the engine is shut.
+In order to shift to reverse you must press the button "S", but to do so, you must be halted.
+To be able to move forward again, you must press the key "W" to shift into forward.
 Keep practicing to master your blitzkrieg/encirclement skills.(You will probably run over your own soldiers)